codeclinic/wp-spamfree/readme.txt

 Comment spam stems from an older problem - automated spamming of email contact forms on web sites.
 I developed a fix for this a while ago that had a 100% success rate.
 Earlier this year, I applied it to our WordPress blogs.
 It was so effective, that I decided to turn it into a WordPress plugin to be freely distributed.
 Blogs we manage used to get an excessive number of spam comments show up on the Akismet Spam page each day - now the daily average is zero spam comments.

 = How It Works =
 Most of the spam hitting your blog originates from bots.
 Few bots can process JavaScript.
 Few bots can process cookies.
 Fewer still, can handle both.
-This plugin uses a combo of JavaScript and cookies, since most bots choke on them, to weed out the humans from bots, preventing 99% of automated spam from ever getting to your site.
+In a nutshell, this plugin uses a combo of JavaScript and cookies, since most bots choke on them, to weed out the humans from spambots, preventing 99%+ of automated spam from ever getting to your site.
 Almost 100% of web site visitors will have these turned on by default, so this type of solution works silently in the background, with no inconveniences.
-There may be a few users (approx 2%) that have JavaScript and/or cookies turned off by default, but they will be prompted to turn those back on to post their comment.
+There may be a few users (less than 2%) that have JavaScript and/or cookies turned off by default, but they will be prompted to turn those back on to post their comment.
 Overall, the few might be inconvenienced because they have JS and cookies turned off will be far fewer than the 100% who would be annoyed by CAPTCHA's, challenge questions, and other validation methods.

-As of Version 1.5, WP-SpamFree has multiple randomly generated keys across several methods that further decrease the likelihood of an automated spam comment getting through.
+As of Version 1.5, WP-SpamFree has multiple randomly generated keys across several methods, along with a few additional security features that further decrease the likelihood of an automated spam comment getting through.

 Some would argue that this is too simplistic an approach.
-Many programmers prefer using some type of low-level AI to fight bots by trying to figure out if a comment is spam.
-The problem with this is that no machine can ever accurately judge whether a comment is spam, so there are many false positives, and many non-spam comments get flagged as spam.
-Others would argue that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
+Many programmers prefer using some type of basic AI to fight bots by trying to figure out if a comment is spam.
+While that isn't a bad idea, it falls short because no machine can ever accurately judge whether a comment is spam - many spam comments get through that could easily have been stopped, and there are many false positives where non-spam comments get flagged as spam.
+Other may argue that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
 It's simply a numbers game.
 Statistics tell us that an effective solution would involve using a technology that few bots can handle, therefore eliminating their ability to spam your site.
-The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99% reduction in spam would definitely make a difference for most bloggers and site visitors. :) The bottom line, is that this plugin just plain works, and is a powerful weapon against spam.
-Sometimes the best solutions are the simplest ones!
+The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99% reduction in spam would definitely make a difference for most bloggers and site visitors. :) The bottom line, is that this plugin just plain works, and is a **powerful weapon against spam**.

 = Blogging Without Spam =
 How does it feel to blog without being bombarded by automated comment spam?
 If you're happy with WP-SpamFree, please let others know by giving it a rating!